 Anyone familiar with the philosophy of Mind will be forced to address the question of Mind/Body dualism-that is, the apparent dualistic nature of the material body and the mind.
 This area of study is also sometimes referred to as metaphysical dualism.
-Metaphysical dualism, in the sense it is used here, refers to this specific questions in the study of the nature of humanity.
+Metaphysical dualism, in the sense it is used here, refers to the specific questions in the study of the nature of humanity.
 We can break this area of study down into two categories:

 It is no secret that the world's great philosophers have grappled with the question of the interplay between mind and body for centuries, as have theologians.
 What has emerged from their studies are three basic options: